© Tannoch Stables and D Harrison 2017

 The numerous paths throughout the park provide excellent hacking facilities for both the novice and the more experienced rider.
-The facilities include 2 outdoor all weather riding arenas and a floodlit indoor arena 180ft by 85ft.
+The facilities include 2 outdoor all weather riding arenas and two floodlit indoor arenas.
 The site is protected by 24 hour on site supervision.

 A full complement of cross country fences and show jumps is available.
 Tannoch is set in the heart of the Lanarksire countryside and is 5 minutes from the A80 and 15 minutes from Glasgow.

 The establishment is a British Horse Society approved Riding School and Livery Yard and has a licence to operate from North Lanarkshire Council.

 Dawn and the staff would like to extend an invitation to riders of all levels to come and visit Tannoch to view the facilities or phone for further details.